House passes $15 minimum wage bill

 The House on Thursday passed a bill to increase the federal minimum wage to $15 an hour by 2025 — delivering on one of Democrats' central policy objectives and a priority for many 2020 presidential candidates.

-The bill — called the Raise The Wage Act — was introduced by Rep. Bobby Scott, D-Va., and passed 231-199.
-It calls for a gradual increase the federal minimum wage to $15 from $7.25 an hour over a multi-year phase-in period.
+The bill — called the Raise the Wage Act — was introduced by Rep. Bobby Scott, D-Va., and passed 231-199.
+It calls for a gradual increase in the federal minimum wage to $15 an hour from $7.25, to be phased in over several years.
 The federal minimum wage has not been raised since 2009.

 Is the CBO's report on a $15 minimum wage hike good or bad?July 9, 201902:48